Apple TV Plus: Everything to know about Apple's $5-a-month streaming service

-Apple on Tuesday finally explained what Apple TV Plus is all about (well, almost all about).
+Apple finally explained what Apple TV Plus is all about (well, almost all about).
 With a reported budget of $6 billion to rope in some of Hollywood's biggest stars, Apple TV Plus will launch Nov.
 1 for $5 a month.
 People who buy a new Apple gadget get to watch free for a year, while everyone else qualifies for a seven-day free trial.
-Apple TV Plus was first announced at a star-studded event in March, but the company stayed mum about the crucial details until its iPhone event on Tuesday.
+Apple TV Plus was first announced at a star-studded event in March, but the company stayed mum about the crucial details until its iPhone event in September.

 Apple TV Plus, the Netflix-like subscription service featuring Apple's original TV shows and movies, will launch with nine confirmed titles, including a drama starring Reese Witherspoon and Jennifer Aniston, a post-apocalyptic thriller starring Jason Momoa and a comedy about poet Emily Dickinson starring Hailee Steinfeld.